 In Malnad culture:

-• During festivals like Ugadi and Makara Sankranti, Neera is part of ceremonial offerings.
+During certain festivals like Ugadi and Makara Sankranti, Neera is part of ceremonial offerings where it is offered to the god and later distributed among people as prasad.

 Challenges Faced by Traditional Tappers